 If you are the owner of the property or the person liable to pay Council Tax for it, you can lodge an appeal (known as a “proposal”) to alter the Council Tax band:

-- within six months of becoming the owner or the liable person
+- within six months of first becoming the taxpayer

 - within six months of the Assessor altering the band

 - within six months of an appeal decision in respect of a dwelling comparable to yours which gives you reasonable grounds to contend that the band applicable to your dwelling should be changed

 - at any time if there has been a material reduction in the value of the dwelling

 - at any time if there has been a material increase in the value of the dwelling and it, or any part of it, has subsequently been sold

 - at any time if the balance between domestic and business use changes (for example, in hotels or boarding houses)

 Submit a Proposal

 Contact the Assessors staff here or download and print a Proposal Form below.